-First, to analyze the basic plot of the series: Bella meets Edward, a perfect vampire-dude, and they fall in love despite tons of roadblocks, and lots of things happen, and more things happen, and there's some werewolves too, and the entire time all Bella wants is to be turned into a vampire so she can be with Edward forever.
-Eventually this does happen and they make themselves a clear place in the vampire world by proving to the other big bad vampires that everything's good.
+The basic plot of the Twilight series is that ordinary human Bella moves to a new town and meets Edward, a strange, beautiful, and idealized young man who turns out to be a good vampire from the early 1900s.
+They fall in love despite being all star-crossed, and there are evil human-killing vampires who hate them, and there are werewolves who hate vampires too, and the entire time all Bella wants is to be turned into a vampire herself so she can be with Edward forever.
+Eventually, this does happen, and they create a space for their little family in the vampire world by proving to the other big bad vampires that everything's good.

-So what do the werewolves have to do with anything?
-Well, they turn out to be a variant on the vampires.
-Werewolves are also perfected, eternal beings, but they represent more directly the Twelve Tribes of Israel.
-The LDS church believes that the Ten of the Twelve Tribes, having been scattered across the Earth, must come together again and accept their true birthright before the Judgment can occur.
-The werewolves are made to be a representative of the Tribes, which is clearly seen through the names of their grandparents.
-Jacob is a direct descendant of Ephraim (which is the birthright tribe of Israel), and through that, has the birthright of leader of the pack--but he gave it over to Sam, the descendant of Levi (another, very important tribe in Israel which watches over much of the priesthood), because he didn't want it.
-In the end, the werewolves and vampires can only come together to protect the family and reach their full eternal potential once Jacob accepts his birthright.
+Now, what do the werewolves have to do with anything?
+Well, they're a variant on the vampires.
+Werewolves are also perfected celestial beings, but they represent more directly the Twelve Tribes of Israel.
+LDS theology states that the Twelve Tribes, having been scattered across the Earth, must come together to accept their true birthright of leading the Church before the Judgment can occur.
+The werewolves' connection to this can be clearly seen through the names of their grandparents.
+Jacob is a direct descendant of Ephraim, which is the birthright tribe of Israel, and through that, he is the birthright of leader of the pack.
+However, he didn't want this birthright, so he left it to Sam, a descendant of Levi, which is another important tribe that watches over much of the priesthood.
+(The priesthood authority is held by men in the LDS Church, which is probably why most of the werewolves are male.)
+In the end, the werewolves and vampires can only come together to protect their families and reach their full eternal potential once Jacob accepts his birthright.

-So that covers a lot of the more unusual LDS theology, but where's the actual "Christian" aspect in all of this?
+Finally, where's Jesus Christ in all of this?
 As best as I can tell, Carlisle represents Christ.
-He's an ancient, immortal, perfect being, once friends with the worst of the vampires before they fell too far, and he created his vampire family by saving those who were so broken they were destined to die, making them perfect immortals like himself.
-Without him, none of the good vampirism is possible.
-Throughout the series, Carlisle acts as a figure of care, guidance, and protection to everyone around him, though he refuses to tolerate threats to his family.
-What's more, he has made the medical profession his focus in his immortal life, because he is more gifted at saving people than any human can be (You might note that Christ is also sometimes called "the Physician").
-Carlisle is also so accustomed to blood in his profession that temptation no longer affects him at all.
-It's a pity the series didn't focus more on him, but it's really Bella's story.
+He's an ancient, immortal, perfect being, once friends with the worst of the vampires before they fell too far, who created his vampire family by saving those who were so broken they were destined to die.
+He made them perfect immortals like himself and acted as the head of their celestial family, accepting Edward back even after his rebellion into evilness.
+Without Carlisle, the good vampirism wouldn't be possible.
+Throughout the series, he acts as a figure of care, guidance, and protection to everyone around him, though he refuses to tolerate threats to his family.
+He also chooses to be a doctor because he is more gifted at saving people than any human could be.
+(You might note that Christ is sometimes called "the Physician.")
+Carlisle has even become immune to the temptation of blood.
+It's really a pity the series didn't focus more on him, but it is Bella's story.

 Why I Hate James Pat...